cceriani/marsrovers/README.md

 ### DESIGN

-The solution is formed by 4 projects
+The solution is formed by 4 projects and uses Mediator pattern and Fluent validations to reduce complexity

-**Domain**

-- This is the Domain project.
+**Domain project**

 - It is a class library project.